nico-or/data_london_bikes/docs/analysis/trips.md

 └────────────┴───────┘
 ```

-Removing the round trips of less than 1 minute we get a more natural distrubution.
+Removing the round trips of less than 1 minute we get a more natural distribution.

 ![Trip duration histogram: less than 5 minutes clean](../images/01_duration_hist_5_min_clean.png)

 Without more information it's impossible to discern the quality of the remaining 2 thousand trips records.
-Some posibilities:
+Some possibilities:

 - The two stations are really close and make it possible to get between them in less than a minute.
 - Data quality issue, assigning the wrong ID to the end station.